KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_anisotropy/README.md

 }
 ```

-The parametrization of `at` and `ab`, denoting roughness values along both anisotropic directions respectively, is taken from [4].
+The parametrization of `at` and `ab`, denoting linear roughness values along both anisotropic directions respectively.

 ## Reference